 After Calico, Flatout Games has again run a board game with Cascadia as crowdfunding via Kickstarter for financing - and the campaign is at least as successful.
 Instead of cats, it is now about the Canadian animal world; once again the illustrator Beth Sobel has her pen in the game.
 The success at the debut was therefore no coincidence, Molly Johnson, Robert Melvin and Shawn Stankewich seem to be doing something just right to inspire with their projects.
 We asked what Flatout Games is all about.

-If you look at the crowdfunding campaign for Cascadia, there are currently almost 6.000 fans who have already confirmed their support and have invested around 25 euros.
-In return, the “backers” get a strategic board game for up to four players, including solo mode, which takes up the ecosystem of the Canadian province of British Columbia as a theme.
-Once again, animals are the focus and that works as the driving force behind the campaign: instead of cats as with Calico - the hugely successful Kickstarter debut by Flatout Games - this time it is deer, bears and birds of prey, among others, that the illustrator Beth Sobel staged has.
+If you look at the Cascadia crowdfunding campaign, there are currently almost 6.000 fans who have already pledged their support and invested around 25 euros.
+In return, the "backers" get a strategic board game for up to four players, including solo mode, which takes up the theme of the ecosystem of the Canadian province of British Columbia.
+Once again, animals are the focus and that works as a driver of the campaign: Instead of cats as in Calico – the extremely successful Kickstarter debut from Flatout Games – this time it is, among other things, deer, bears or birds of prey that the illustrator Beth Sobel has staged Has.

 Flatout Games hits trends precisely